-This recipe is inspired by a segment on Cook's Country TV on PBS.
+This recipe is inspired by a segment on Cook's Country on PBS.
 They made shredded barbecued beef using a chuck eye roast on a Weber kettle grill, and I've adapted it here to the Weber Smokey Mountain Cooker.

 For this recipe, you'll need a disposable aluminum pan that fits on the WSM cooking grate.
 The one shown here came from Walmart.
 You can use a regular kitchen pan, but you should cover the outside with aluminum foil to make cleanup easier after cooking.